WS-JSNA/ws-jsna-netlify/_pages/accessibility.md

 ---
 layout: single
-title: Accessibility
+title: Accessibility statement for the West Sussex Joint Strategic Needs Assessment (JSNA) website.
 permalink: "/Accessibility/"
 ---

-# Accessibility statement for the West Sussex Joint Strategic Needs Assessment (JSNA) website.

 This website is maintained by the West Sussex County Council Public Health and Social Research Unit.